3UU/wordpress-shariff-wrapper/trunk/readme.txt

 functionality.
 So please change you configuration asap.

 == Changelog ==
+= 2.1.1 =
+- change code because of a error with some PHP version

 = 2.1.0 =
 - replace sender name if an name is provided with the mail form or set in admin menu
 - add option to append the post content to the email